 The confusion is often due to how deductibles are handled.
-In many states, the deductible for wind damage increases when there has been a hurricane.
+In many states, the deductible for wind damage related claims increases when there has been a hurricane.

 Historically, homeowners policy deductibles applied to hurricanes and windstorms.
 However, the severe damage of catastrophic storms like Hurricane Katrina necessitated insurance companies minimize losses from these events.
 An easy way to minimize losses is through larger deductibles.
 Therefore, insurance companies instituted a new way of calculating deductibles when damage is caused by wind.

-Hurricane insurance isn’t actually a different type of insurance.
-Instead, hurricane insurance is part of your homeowners policy.
+Hurricane insurance isn't necessarily a different type of insurance.
+Depending on where you live and who your homeowners insurance company is, hurricane insurance can be part of your homeowners policy.
 The difference from the the traditional homeowners policy is that the deductible may be larger.
 Also, the deductible is calculated differently.
 Importantly, the increase in the deductible amount is often significant.

 Homeowners insurance policies typically have a dollar deductible. $500 and $1,000 are a common deductible amounts.
 No matter how much damage you have with a dollar deductible, you pay the amount of the deductible.

 However, hurricane deductibles are based on a percentage of the insured value of the home.
 For example, if the insured value of your home is $500,000, here's what you would owe.
 With a 2% deductible you would pay the first $10,000.
 With a 5% deductible, you pay the first $25,000.
 In this example, the difference the homeowner would owe could be as much as $24,500.

 The percentage options that are available for deductibles are determined by state law.
 This means the regulators in your state define the options.
 Insurance companies can then offer from the options approved by the state regulators.
 Therefore, most insurance companies will offer similar options.